 Using colors effectively in your SaaS homepage involves limiting your color palette to 2–4 colors and assigning roles to each color.

 For example, if orange is the color of your first primary call to action button, you should continue to use orange for the call to action, and only for calls to action.
 Visually, it becomes confusing if the same color is used for more than one purpose.
+If you want, you can combine that orange with a green color palette on the website.

 Responsive design is all about how well adapted your site is to different devices.
 The number of mobile devices is predicted to hit 16.8 billion by 2023, and people no longer would browse the internet solely from their desktop computers.
 In fact, in 2018 almost 58% of website visits were from mobile devices, and these devices made up 42% of total time spent online.